-7 Purchased impaired loans held for investment accounted for in accordance with AICPA Statement of Position 03-3.
+Purchased impaired loans held for investment accounted for in accordance with AICPA Statement of Position 03-3.
 Report in the appropriate subitem the outstanding balance and carrying amount of "purchased impaired loans" reported as held for investment in Schedule RC-C, part I, items 1 through 9, and accounted for in accordance with AICPA Statement of Position 03-3.
 Purchased impaired loans are loans that a bank has purchased, including those acquired in a purchase business combination, where there is evidence of deterioration of credit quality since the origination of the loan and it is probable, at the purchase date, that the bank will be unable to collect all contractually required payments receivable.
 Loans held for investment are those that the bank has the intent and ability to hold for the foreseeable future or until maturity or payoff.

-- 7.a Outstanding balance.
+7.a Outstanding balance.
 Report the outstanding balance of all purchased impaired loans reported as held for investment in Schedule RC-C, part I, items 1 through 9.
 The outstanding balance is the undiscounted sum of all amounts, including amounts deemed principal, interest, fees, penalties, and other under the loan, owed to the bank at the report date, whether or not currently due and whether or not any such amounts have been charged off by the bank.
-However, the outstanding balance does not include amounts that would be accrued under the contract as interest, fees, penalties, and other after the report date. - 7.b Carrying amount included in Schedule RC-C, part I, items 1 through 9.
+However, the outstanding balance does not include amounts that would be accrued under the contract as interest, fees, penalties, and other after the report date.

+- 7.b Carrying amount included in Schedule RC-C, part I, items 1 through 9.
 Report the carrying amount (before any allowances established after acquisition for decreases in cash flows expected to be collected) of, i.e., the recorded investment in all purchased impaired loans reported as held for investment.
-The recorded investment in these loans will have been included in Schedule RC-C, part I, items 1 through 9. - 8 Closed-end loans with negative amortization features secured by 1-4 family residential properties in domestic offices.
+The recorded investment in these loans will have been included in Schedule RC-C, part I, items 1 through 9. - Closed-end loans with negative amortization features secured by 1-4 family residential properties in domestic offices.
 Report in the appropriate subitem the carrying amount of closed-end loans with negative amortization features secured by 1-4 family residential properties and, if certain criteria are met, the maximum remaining amount of negative amortization contractually permitted on these loans and the total amount of negative amortization included in the carrying amount of these loans.
 Negative amortization refers to a method in which a loan is structured so that the borrower's minimum monthly (or other periodic) payment is contractually permitted to be less than the full amount of interest owed to the lender, with the unpaid interest added to the loan's principal balance.
 The contractual terms of the loan provide that if the borrower allows the principal balance to rise to a prespecified amount or maximum cap, the loan payments are then recast to a fully amortizing schedule.
-Negative amortization features may be applied to either adjustable rate mortgages or fixed rate mortgages, the latter commonly referred to as graduated payment mortgages (GPMs). - NOTE: Memorandum item 8.a is to be completed by all banks. - 8.a Total carrying amount of closed-end loans with negative amortization features secured by 1-4 family residential properties (included in Schedule RC-C, part I, items 1.c.(2)(a) and (b)).
-Report the total carrying amount (before any loan loss allowances) of, i.e., the recorded investment in, closed-end loans secured by 1-4 family residential properties whose terms allow for negative amortization.
-The carrying amounts included in this item will also have been reported in Schedule RC-C, part I, items 1.c.(2)(a) and (b).
+Negative amortization features may be applied to either adjustable rate mortgages or fixed rate mortgages, the latter commonly referred to as graduated payment mortgages (GPMs).

+Exclude reverse 1-4 family residential mortgage loans as described in the instructions for Schedule RC-C, part I, item 1.c.